 - Some union matters may also require the skill of an experienced HR professional to help secure and maintain good relationships and help the business follow all union rules

-How to manage HR and payroll challenges
+How to manage recruiting, HR, compliance & payroll challenges

 *Sources: American Association of Colleges of Nursing, Memphis Business Journal